 I've contributed to several books and magazines on the topic of cross stitch and modern craft and I also co-founded the UK's most popular kawaii blog, Super Cute Kawaii.

-When I'm not doing that, I also work as a production manager at a fancy-pants TV company, walk my massive Labrador and, just occasionally, sleep.
+When I'm not doing that, I also work as a subtitler for Scotland's national broadcaster, walk my massive Labrador and, just occasionally, sleep.

 Some time in the mid '80s - Taught to knit at primary school.
 Get to grips with the basics of cross stitch.
 Bombard parents with wonky handmade gifts.
 Decide that ponies are far more worthy of my attention than craft.

 1991 - Gain needlework badge at Girl Guides with a cross stitch spectacle case (possibly through bribery).

 1993 - Make a terribly squint apron in Home Economics class.
 Give up delusions of becoming domestic goddess.

 2001 - Pick up cross stitch for the first time since school.
 Cross stitch a mouse in a hat on the beach.
 Put it in a drawer and forget about it - cross stitch is too twee for me.

 2004 - Re-learn to knit along with my friend, Jo.
 Knit lots of scarves.
 People start to ask where we got them.
 An idea is born.